What is a Baker?

 Job Opportunities for Bakers

-There were about 191,000 jobs for Baker in 2016 (in the United States).
+In 2016, there was an estimated number of 191,000 jobs in the United States for Baker.
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 14,600 new jobs for Baker by 2026.
 Due to new job openings and attrition, there will be an average of 29,100 job openings in this field each year.

 The states with the most job growth for Baker are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Delaware, Ohio, or Maine.
 These states have the worst job growth for this type of profession.